scrtdd

 Type: string

-This is the methodID label that is stored in the created origin.
+The methodID label to be stored in created origins.
 Default is RTDD.

 Note